 The entire bridge has long been in dire need of an overhaul.
 Repeatedly the weight limit for the bridge has been lowered and one of the bridge’s two tracks has been closed indefinitely, exasperating an already stressful bottleneck delaying trains and reducing the freight capacity of the bridge.

-Amtrak and CSX have finally signed off on a lease that gives Amtrak sole resposibility for operations, capital improvements, and maintenance of the Poughkeepsie corridor, but thenews coverage is mum on the impact of the lease on the Livingston Avenue Bridge.
+Amtrak and CSX have executed a lease that gives Amtrak sole responsibility for operations, capital improvements, and maintenance of the Poughkeepsie corridor, but the news coverage was mum on the impact of the lease on the Livingston Avenue Bridge.

 - Regional Freight and Goods Movement Study: Final Report (2015)

 - Impact Downtown Albany Playbook (Capitalize Albany Corporation) (2015)

 - Albany 2030 Comprehensive Plan (2011) and Albany Master Bike Plan (2009) (incorporated into the 2030 plan)

 - City of Rensselaer Local Waterfront Revitalization Program Update (2011)

 - City of Albany Climate Action Plan (2011)

 - Rails with Trails: Best Practices and Lessons Learned (FRA, FHWA with input from Amtrak, CSX)

 - Tech Valley Trails Regional Trails Plan (2007)